 The story: It follows a domestic worker and her employer across a single working day.

-The field: A record 7,806 entries were submitted across the Commonwealth this year, with 25 stories shortlisted.
+The field: A record 7,806 entries were submitted across the Commonwealth this year, with 7 stories shortlisted in the Africa region.

-African strength: Seven of the 25 shortlisted writers came from Africa.
+African strength: Seven shortlisted writers came from Africa.

 The Commonwealth Short Story Prize has crowned its 2026 Africa winner: Lisa-Anne Julien, a Trinidad-born, Johannesburg-based writer, took the region’s award for ‘Me and Ma’am’, a quietly devastating portrait of a domestic worker and her employer.